renggli/dart-more/README.md

 ### History

 This library started in April 2013 as I was working through the puzzles of [Project Euler](https://projecteuler.net/) and encountered some missing features in Dart.
-Over time the library grew and became _more_ useful in many other places, so I created this public library.
+Over time the library grew and became _more_ useful in many other places, so I created this reusable library.

 ### License